 - If you feel you are in a position to do so, you should approach the person against whom you have a complaint directly and explain to that person what is concerning you. - If you feel unable to approach the person directly, you should approach your Line Manager for a confidential discussion.
-Your Line Manager will then contact the person and where both parties are willing to participate in the informal process seek to resolve the matter through informal discussion.
-Your Manager will keep a note of discussions and agreed actions. - Any issues raised informally with a Line Manager on which he/she considers action may be required will be referred by the Manager to an HR Business Partner for advice. - Where the complaint concerns the Line Manager you should report the problem to your Dean/Director (in cases involving Dean or Director to the next level of the leadership team) who will take advice from Department of People and OD to determine another manager to work with who will seek to resolve the issue in the manner described above. - Where informal routes to resolution are not considered appropriate or have failed to resolve the issue, the Manager receiving the complaint will seek advice from an HR Business Partner on the potential use of mediation.
+Your Line Manager will then contact the person and, where both parties are willing to participate in the informal process, seek to resolve the matter through informal discussion.
+Your Manager will keep a note of discussions and agreed actions. - Any issues raised informally with a Line Manager where they consider action may be required will be referred by the Manager to the appropriate HR Representative for advice. - Where the complaint concerns the Line Manager you should report the problem to your Dean/Director (in cases involving Dean or Director to the next level of the leadership team) who will take advice from the Department of People and OD to determine another manager to work with who will seek to resolve the issue in the manner described above. - Where informal routes to resolution are not considered appropriate or have failed to resolve the issue, the Manager receiving the complaint will seek advice from the appropriate HR Representative on the potential use of mediation.